eQosys/QINP/docs/keywords.md

 ---

 ### Inline Assembly
-Inline assembly can written through the `asm` and `assembly` keywords.
+Inline assembly can be written through the `asm` and `assembly` keywords.
 The former is usually used to write single line assembly code, while the latter is mostly used to write longer blocks of inline assembly, but both can be used in the same way.

 Variables can also be used in inline assembly.
-Global variables are replaced with their mangled name, local variables are replaced by their offset to the base pointer (including a +/- sign).
+Global variables are replaced with their mangled name, local variables are replaced by their offset to the base pointer (including a leading +/- sign).

 #### Usage